kHarshit/kHarshit.github.io/_posts/2026-06-26-frontier-ai-models-evaluation-benchmarks.md

 | Human domain experts (reference) | ~90% | — |
 {:.mbtablestyle}

-The "with tools" column is worth noting: when models can run code or search the web during the test, scores jump by 5-8 points.
+The "with tools" means models can run code or search the web during the test.
 That gap tells you how much a model depends on external tools versus internal reasoning.
 At the current pace, HLE may saturate within a year or two, following the same arc as every benchmark before it.

 {% include interactive/beat_hle.html %}

 ### LiveBench

-LiveBench takes a different approach to keeping knowledge benchmarks fresh: it releases new questions monthly, drawn from recent news and newly published papers.
-Because questions are always fresh, models cannot have memorized the answers during training.
+LiveBench takes a different approach to keeping knowledge benchmarks fresh: it releases new questions monthly, drawn from recent math competitions, research papers, etc. Because questions are always fresh, models cannot have memorized the answers during training.
+It contains 18 tasks in 6 categories: math, coding, reasoning, language, instruction following, and data analysis.

 ## Mathematics & Logical Reasoning